The-Blah/The-Blah.github.io/edition5/forestman.md

 ---
 layout: article
-title: The forest man of India
+title: The Forest Man of India
 author: Shradha
 ---